-Flock Health Monitoring Program A Flock Health Monitoring Program must be included as part of the AHP and must: Detail the protocols and procedures for the continuous monitoring of flock health for indicators of disease and production disorders; Be developed under the guidance and approval of the flock veterinarian; Identify the specific health criteria to be monitored; N Designate the personnel responsible for monitoring; and Yes 14.0 M11 Establish the tolerance limits which trigger the immediate implementation No /10 of a program of remedial action and, where necessary, a veterinary N/A investigation.
+Flock Health Monitoring Program A Flock Health Monitoring Program must be included as part of the AHP and must: M11 Detail the protocols and procedures for the continuous monitoring of flock health for indicators of disease and production disorders; ☐ Be developed under the guidance and approval of the flock veterinarian; ☐ Identify the specific health criteria to be monitored; Yes Designate the personnel responsible for monitoring; and /10 ☐ Establish the tolerance limits which trigger the immediate implementation N/A , of a program of remedial action and, where necessary, a veterinary 1 1/2 1 investigation.
 Where a problem is identified as defined by the Flock Health Monitoring Program, rates of inspections must be increased until the problem is mitigated.
 If the mortality within a house is in excess of 0.5% in a 24-hour period, a veterinary investigation must be made to determine the cause and remedy the problem.
-Action and Management Plans in the AHP Records of any Action and Management Plans must be retained as part of the AHP, including but not limited to: Action plans to remedy any problems which cause animal performance parameters to fall outside tolerance limiter parameters to fall outside tolerance limits; Procedures to be followed in the event of an outbreak of abnormal behavior (such as aggregation or fighting among birds) including behavior (such as aggression or fighting among birds) including appropriate and immediate changes in the system of management, with records kept.
-Problems that may be genetic or related to incubation need to be addressed in consultation with the flock veterinarian; Management plans for the prevention of suffering from chronic joint Yes M12 disease or leg deformation, which includes: No /10 • The monitoring and assessment of daily inspection logs for culls N/A /10 due to leg abnormalities and/or deformities to help ensure that 11/74 an increasing problem is not developing, and where found, Recommendations and guidance from the flock veterinarian to alleviate/ prevent such instances; Action plans for the mitigation/ prevention of recurring injuries seen in a number of birds to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; and The program adopted and followed for the reduction and control of organisms that cause food safety concerns. - Nutrition Plan A Nutrition Plan must be available at the main office.
-This plan includes: Certification or proof that the diet has been developed in consultation with a qualified poultry putritionist.
-Vaa M13 with a qualified poultry nutritionist; Yes No /10 Specifications for a diet that is adjusted as appropriate to the turkeys' age and species/strain in order to promote balanced nutrition; NO N/A , 10 IN/ P A Changes to the diet must be introduced gradually; and Detention of food records for one year, including identification of the food Retention of feed records for one year, including identification of the feed mill and feed constituents/concentrates used at each site. mill and feed constituents/concentrates used at each site.
-1
+Action and Management Plans in the AHP Records of any Action and Management Plans must be retained as part of the AHP, including but not limited to: Action plans to remedy any problems which cause animal performance parameters to fall outside tolerance limits; Procedures to be followed in the event of an outbreak of abnormal behavior (such as aggression or fighting among birds) including appropriate and immediate changes in the system of management, with records kept.
+Problems that may be genetic or related to incubation need to be addressed in consultation with the flock veterinarian; ☐ Management plans for the prevention of suffering from chronic joint Yes M12 disease or leg deformation, which includes: No /10 The monitoring and assessment of daily inspection logs for culls due to log abharmolitics and/or deformities to help answer that N/A due to leg abnormalities and/or deformities to help ensure that an increasing problem is not developing, and where found, Recommendations and guidance from the flock veterinarian to alleviate/ prevent such instances; ☐ Action plans for the mitigation/ prevention of recurring injuries seen in a number of birds to suggest that there is a common cause and that is attributable to physical features of the environment or handling procedure; and ☐ The program adopted and followed for the reduction and control of organisms that cause food safety concerns.
+Nutrition Plan A Nutrition Plan must be available at the main office.
+This plan includes: ☐ Certification or proof that the diet has been developed in consultation with a qualified poultry nutritionist; Yes M13 ☐ Specifications for a diet that is adjusted as appropriate to the turkeys' No /10 age and species/strain in order to promote balanced nutrition; 4 N/A Changes to the diet must be introduced gradually; and Retention of feed records for one year, including identification of the feed mill and feed constituents/concentrates used at each site.
+1 ו הוווי מוזע וספע סטווטנונעטוונט/סטווטטוונומנפט עספע מנ פמטון סונפ.
+1 1